 The core issues of a social media strategy

-A comprehensive social media strategy is very multifaceted and varies from company to company in its characteristics.
+A comprehensive social media marketing strategy is very multifaceted and varies from company to company in its characteristics.
 It ranges from discussions about how to address the target audience, to design guidelines, to community management.
-In this article, however, we will focus on the foundation on which your strategy stands and ask the following questions in this context:
+In this article, however, we will focus on the foundation on which your strategy stands.
+While creating social media content pillars, ask the following questions:

 - What do I want to achieve with social media?

 - Who do I want to target with my content?